searleb/hamish/README.md

 Hamish started life as a cleverly named bash script `hami.sh` but has been re-written into a node cli package so you can use it anywhere!

-This is a personal project to help myself out but I hope it can help you to :v:
+This is a personal project to help myself out but I hope it can help you too :v:

 ## Install